You'd Be Surprised (Boardwalk Empire): Plot

 In Chicago, Van Alden discovers that Agent Elliott Coughlin, who allowed him to leave the speakeasy, wants to talk with him.
 Believing that he has been recognized, Van Alden starts fearing that Sigrid may know about his actions.
 Coughlin shows up at home, and during their talk, Sigrid suddenly hits Coughlin in the head multiple times.
 However, Coughlin only came to complain about an iron that Van Alden sold him.
 Van Alden is forced to kill Coughlin to end his suffering and prevent him from going to the authorities.
 Van Alden then visits Dean O'Banion at his flower shop, asking for his help in disposing of the corpse.

-In Tabor Heights, Benny poses as a paper delivery boy attempting to delivery to Gyp's building.
-After gaining entry, he tries to kill Gyp, who is being given erotic asphyxiation by a prostitute.
+In Tabor Heights, Benny poses as a paper delivery boy attempting to deliver to Gyp's building.
+After gaining entry, he tries to kill Gyp, who is being given erotic asphyxiation by one of the diner’s waitress.
 In the process, Benny kills many of Gyp's men in the building, as well as the real paper delivery boy.
 Gyp is able to retrieve his own gun and shoot back, forcing Benny to flee.

 Billie is starring in a new musical, which is running warmup performances in Atlantic City before heading to Broadway.
 Billie fears that the show will be cancelled.
 Seeing that the show needs a new male lead to avoid cancellation, Nucky visits with Eddie Cantor and asks him to take the role of the male lead opposite Billie, to no success.
 Later, Cantor is visited by Chalky White and Dunn Purnsley, intimidating him into agreeing to be in the show.
 During their rehearsal, Cantor subtly warns Billie that she will eventually be forgotten like Nucky's former mistress Lucy Danziger, confusing her.
 While viewing the rehearsal, Nucky is informed by Owen that Gyp survived the assassination attempt.